Flinders (NSW)

 Flinders has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely to impact the area.
-Key projects include New Shellharbour Hospital and Integrated Services, The Waterfront Shell Cove, Shell Cove Sport and Recreation Facility, and Shellharbour Mobile Tiny Homes Pilot Program.
-Below is a list detailing those most relevant.
+AreaSearch has identified six projects that could impact the region.
+Notable ones are New Shellharbour Hospital and Integrated Services, The Waterfront Shell Cove, Shell Cove Sport and Recreation Facility, and Shellharbour Mobile Tiny Homes Pilot Program.
+Details about these projects can be found below.

 Professional plan users can use the search below to filter and access additional projects.